vlesierse/vlesierse.github.io/_posts/2016-04-16-publish-to-docker-with-dotnet-cli.md

 Please take a look a my [GitHub project](https://github.com/vlesierse/dotnet-publish-docker) any feedback is welcome.

 - _Updated: May 16 2016 - As .NET Core RC2 has been released some of the statements weren't valid any more._
+- _Updated: September 26 2016 - Change the sample to 1.0.0-preview1 which has the correct references to .NET Core 1.0._